 During the three months ended March 31, 2008, the Company issued 100,000 shares of common stock to consultants in exchange for services.
 Consulting costs charged to operations were \$122,500.
 During the three months ended June 30, 2008, the Company issued 12,500 shares of common stock to consultants in exchange for services.
 Consulting costs charged to operations were \$13,000.
 During the three months ended September 30, 2008, the Company issued 62,500 shares of common stock to consultants in exchange for services.
+During the three months ended September 30, 2008, the Company issued 62,500 shares of common stock to consultants in exchange for services.
+During the three months ended September 30, 2008, the Company issued 62,500 shares of common stock to consultants in exchange for services.
 Consulting costs charged to operations were \$70,250.
 During the three months ended December 31, 2008, the Company issued 175,000 shares of common stock to consultants in exchange for services.
 Consulting costs charged to operations were \$184,250.

 During the three months ended March 31, 2009, the Company issued 75,000 shares of common stock to consultants in exchange for services.
 Consulting costs charged to operations were \$70,250.
 During the three months ended June 30, 2009, the Company issued 275,000 shares of common stock to consultants in exchange for services.
 Consulting costs charged to operations were \$317,500.
 During the three months ended September 30, 2009, the Company issued 145,000 shares of common stock to consultants in exchange for services.
 Consulting costs charged to operations were \$145,750.
 During the three months ended December 31, 2009, the Company issued 175,000 shares of common stock to consultants in exchange for services.
+Consulting costs charged to operations were \$145,750.
+During the three months ended December 31, 2009, the Company issued 175,000 shares of common stock to consultants in exchange for services.
 Consulting costs charged to operations were \$161,500.

 During the three months ended March 31, 2010, the Company issued 193,750 shares of common stock to consultants in exchange for services.
 Consulting costs charged to operations were \$190,688.
 During the three months ended June 30, 2010, the Company issued 232,500 shares of common stock to consultants in exchange for services.
 Consulting costs charged to operations were \$317,425.
 During the three months ended September 30, 2010, the Company issued 75,000 shares of common stock to consultants in exchange for services.
 Consulting costs charged to operations were \$76,750.
 During the three months ended December 31, 2010, the Company issued 275,000 shares of common stock to consultants in exchange for services.
-Consulting costs charged to operations were \$271,750.
+Consulting costs charged to operations were \$76,750.
+During the three months ended December 31, 2010, the Company issued 275,000 shares of common stock to consultants in exchange for services.
+Consulting costs charged to operations were \$76,750.
+During the three months ended December 31, 2010, the Company issued 275,000 shares of common stock to consultants in exchange for services.
+Consulting costs charged to operations were \$76,750.